 A fibro flare is an increase in pain, fatigue and other symptoms unique to your type of fibromyalgia.
 Mine comes with the pain, fatigue, restless legs, nausea, and fatigue but the inability to sleep plagues me.
 I do try to sleep as much as I can until the flare lets go, but I have difficulty sleeping longer than a few hours at a time.

 When a flare hits, it is time for rescue medications and your fibromyalgia toolbox (read this if you do not know what a fibro toolbox is; Pick Your Box ).
 Anything you can think of, use, to just get through the flare.
 What you are not told is you will also need an exit strategy from the increase in medications you took and the body pain you feel from being so immobile for the time you had the flare.

 Your exit strategy.
 First, this is unfortunate, now that you are through the intense pain, you will go through three days of wishing you could just take a pain pill to make it go away.
 Do NOT.
 This is how you get addicted to pain medications.
 Just get through three days of feeling like crap after your flare ceases.
 Come up with your exit plan.

-Here are a few idea that work for me, they may not work for you but you will figure out what does and you must use your exit plan.
+Here are a few ideas that work for me, they may not work for you but you will figure out what does and you must use your exit plan.
 Remember, this is to be used the day after your flare ceases, returning to manageable pain.
 Take Tylenol or ibuprofen for the pain and rebound headaches.
 Use Dramamine for nausea and dizziness.
 Try drinking herbal tea, eat jello, use everything you have in your toolbox to keep your mind busy and pass the time.
 Get Netflix and binge!
 Sometimes … chocolate helps, (keep some mini fun bars in your freezer).
 Regular Coke calms the stomach, try sipping on a regular coke.
 (SIPPING not drinking six cans.)
 What I am saying is do what you need to do to get through three days after your flare.
 Whatever it takes.